Publishing FAQ

 Crossover books aren’t quite mass market general trade books, but they aren’t strictly professional books either.
 Crossover books may have potential to cross a number of disciplines and may potentially appeal to an educated and interested general reader, as well as some major media outlets.

 Trade books are general interest books you might expect to find on the shelves of your local neighborhood bookstore or featured on Science Friday.
 They should be jargon-free, accessible, engaging, argument-driven books intended for a wide general audience.
-Please note that MITP trade books, while engagingly written, are still expected to be rigorously researched and presented.
+Please note that OUP trade books, while engagingly written, are still expected to be rigorously researched and presented.
 I’m often asked whether trade books are expected to be “dumbed down.”
 The answer to that is no.

 I sent a proposal a while back and haven’t yet heard back.
 When is it ok to follow up?